tw-in-js/twind/README.md

 styled-components@5.2.1     x 38,284 ops/sec ±0.48% (93 runs sampled)
 ```

-For a more detailed testing summary please see the [benchmarks](/benchmarks) directory.
+For a more detailed testing summary please see the [benchmarks](https://github.com/tw-in-js/twind/blob/main/benchmarks) directory.

 ## Inspiration

 It would be untrue to suggest that the design here is totally original, other than the founders initial attempts at implementing such a module ([oceanwind](https://github.com/lukejacksonn/oceanwind) and [beamwind](https://github.com/kenoxa/beamwind)) we are truly standing on the shoulders of giants.

 - [tailwind](https://tailwindcss.com/): created a wonderfully thought out API on which the compiler's grammar was defined.
-- [styled-components](https://styled-components.com/): implemented and popularised the advantages of doing CSS-in-JS.
+- [styled-components](https://styled-components.com/): implemented and popularized the advantages of doing CSS-in-JS.
 - [htm](https://github.com/developit/htm): a JSX compiler that proved there is merit in doing runtime compilation of DSLs like JSX.
-- [goober](https://github.com/cristianbote/goober): an impossibly small yet efficient CSS-in-JS implemetation that defines critical module features.
+- [goober](https://github.com/cristianbote/goober): an impossibly small yet efficient CSS-in-JS implementation that defines critical module features.
 - [otion](https://github.com/kripod/otion): the first CSS-in-JS solution specifically oriented around handling CSS in an atomic fashion.
 - [clsx](https://github.com/lukeed/clsx): a tiny utility for constructing class name strings conditionally.
 - [tiny-css-prefixer](https://github.com/kitten/tiny-css-prefixer): essentials CSS prefixing helpers in less than 1KB of JavaScript.